 Many reviews on the book’s page on Amazon.com and on GoodReads.com.
 I invite you to post your thoughts about the book, too.
-If you find another review somewhere, please send it to me so I can post it here as well.
+If you find a review somewhere, please send it so I can post it here as well.

 SPIRITUALITY & HEALTH Magazine

 “Freeman is a highly sensitive writer.
 In these tender anecdotes about the daily wonders of beekeeping … bees become altogether different, more complex creatures.”

-The book’s video was in PUBLISHERS’ WEEKLY as “Video of the Week”
+The book trailer was in PUBLISHERS’ WEEKLY as “Video of the Week”

 CANDIDE Gardeners Blog

 Song of Increase made their list of The Best Books About Bees.

 “The Song of Increase” has been a “Bee Bible” for our family (and others) which I’ve enjoyed in small and large doses on a daily basis.
 It speaks a truth and wisdom about bees that is rarely heard.
 In doing so, it is deeply nourishing and affirming to the wonder of these beings.
 Sometimes at the start of our bee meetings, we read a passage from the book.
 It provides a wonderful foundation for a workshop I taught this year in Sweden.
 It opened us all to how amazing bees are, and how important it is to connect with our hearts and be grateful for all they bring for the earth.
 Thank you.